Reviews You Can Rely On

 Water absorbs massive amounts of heat from your body, and rarely is the water warmer than our own body.
 Water shoes either need to accommodate additional layers or, by themselves, need to be insulated and warm.

 We loved shoes with built-in warmth for extremely cold days, such as the fleece-lined NRS Paddle Wetshoe.
-This bootie brings a bunch of insulation with its thick neoprene construction but lacks drainage.
-That helps keep them warmer in even the coldest water.
+This bootie provides a lot of insulation with its thick neoprene construction but lacks drainage, which helps keep it warmer in even the coldest water.

 Credit: Dan Scott